ewpratten/hambands/README.md

 ## Contributing

-If you are interested in adding support for more amateur radio bands (or broadcast bands), check out [`src/band/mod.rs`](https://github.com/Ewpratten/hambands/blob/master/src/band/mod.rs).
-This file should be fairly self-explanitory.
+If you are interested in adding support for more amateur (or broadcast) radio bands, check out [`src/band/mod.rs`](https://github.com/Ewpratten/hambands/blob/master/src/band/mod.rs).
+This file should be fairly self-explanatory.
 All entries are automatically validated at unit test time by `cargo`.